d-bl/MAE-gf/docs/nets.md

 ## Introduction

 Net grounds are grounds with repeats of usualy one stitch.
-There are several ways of placing the stitches:
+There are several ways of placing the stitches:           TEST
 ![net1][p-net1] ![net2][p-net2] ![net2x][p-net2x]
 ![net3][p-net3] ![net4][p-net4] ![net5][p-net5]